BitcoinDesign/Guide/guide/contribute/propose.md

 A branch[^2] allows you to create a copy of a copy.
 This sets up a _contained area_ where you can apply changes, without going out of sync with the cloned version.

-The cloned version should reside on a `master/main branch`, where as any changes should be done on a separate branches.
+The cloned version should reside on a `master/main branch`, whereas any changes should be done on separate branches.
 This isn't a strict rule, it's the best practice that would allow you to easier sync your copy with the original (upstream) version of the design guide.

 {% include picture.html
   image = "/assets/images/guide/contribute/propose/createbranch.png"